 Main types of Guarantor counterparty and their creditworthiness: Bank obtains/ accepts guarantees of sovereign, sovereign entities (including BIS, IMF, European Central Bank and European community as well as Multilateral Development Banks, ECGC and CGTMSE).
 Besides this, Bank also obtains Personal or Corporate guarantee having adequate net worth, as an additional comfort for mitigation of credit risk which can be translated into a direct claim on the guarantor, and are unconditional and irrevocable.
-The Creditworthiness of the guarantee given by State

-/ Central Government as a security comfort.
+The Creditworthiness of the guarantor is normally not linked to or affected by the borrower's financial position.
+The Bank also accepts guarantee given by State / Central Government as a security comfort.
 Such Guarantees remain continually effective until the facility covered is fully repaid or settled or released.